Research at SPIRe

 transitions, legislative politics, policy agendas, discourse, protest behaviour, and political violence.
 This research theme is hosted at the Connected_Politics Laboratory.
 Sign up for our newsletter here

-The School of Politics and International Relations operates a Visiting Scholar Scheme with periods up to 12 months' residency available, and accepts visiting academics at various career stages.
+The School of Politics and International Relations at UCD operates a Visiting Scholar Scheme with periods up to 12 months' residency available, and accepts visiting academics from a variety of career stages.
+The aim of the scheme is to encourage collaboration between international academics and SPIRe researchers.

-- Visiting scholar (late stage PhD and up to 3 years post)
+- Visiting Scholars (late stage PhD and up to 3 years post-PhD)

-Application process is to submit a short description of intended work at SPIRe (500 words), CV and letter of support to firstname.lastname@example.org.
+- Please submit a short cover letter including brief description of work intended at SPIRe, CV, and letter or email of support as your application, to email@example.com

 Terms of the Visiting Scholar scheme